 Domenico's 1874 death registration records that he had been "13 years in Victoria" so it may be that Domenico followed Pietro, Giacomo and Giuseppi a couple of years after their migration.

 There is documentary evidence to say that Domenico and Pietro were not brothers, although Gentilli does note that they were (as does Dr Annamaria Davine - see 'Life Before Australia' below).
-The official Colony of Victoria registration of each man's marriage (signed by each) records a father of the same name, but the names of the mothers are different.
+The official Colony of Victoria registration of each man's marriage (signed by each one, both young and literate) records a father of the same name, but the names of the mothers are different.
 Domenico's mother's maiden name is recorded as "Maria VALMAGUNE" (confirmed on the marriage certificate - see below) and Pietro's mother's maiden name is recorded as "Tarasa MINOLI", likely misspelling 'Teresa'.